liesel-devs/smoothcon/README.md

 penalty = smooth.penalty
 ```

+## The `Smooth` object

+`smooth.basis(values)` evaluates the design matrix, `smooth.penalty` contains
+the coefficient penalty, `smooth.rank` records its numerical rank, and
+`smooth.knots` retains knot or center locations when applicable.

 `Smooth.basis` supports `jax.jit` and finite first-order autodiff almost
 everywhere for continuous smooth families.
 Exact derivatives at nonsmooth knot
 or boundary locations and higher-order derivatives are not guaranteed.
 MRF